epam/edp-keycloak-operator/docs/api.md

-KeycloakComponentSpec defines the desired state of KeycloakRealmComponent
+KeycloakComponentSpec defines the desired state of KeycloakRealmComponent.

 <table>
     <thead>